-The ATtiny88 provides the following features: 8K bytes of In-System Programmable Flash, 64 bytes EEPROM, 512 bytes SRAM, 28 general purpose I/O lines, 32 general purpose working registers, two flexible Timer/Counters with compare modes, internal and external interrupts, a byte-oriented 2-wire serial interface, an SPI serial port, a 6-channel 10-bit ADC (8 channels in 32-lead TQFP and 32-pad QFN packages), a programmable Watchdog Timer with internal oscillator, and three software selectable power saving modes.
-Idle mode stops the CPU while allowing Timer/Counters, 2-wire serial interface, SPI port, and interrupt system to continue functioning.
-Power-down mode saves the register contents but freezes the oscillator, disabling all other chip functions until the next interrupt or hardware reset.
-ADC Noise Reduction mode stops the CPU and all I/O modules except ADC, and helps to minimize switching noise during ADC conversions.
+The ATtiny48/88 provides the following features:

+- 4/8K bytes of In-System Programmable Flash

+- 64/64 bytes EEPROM

+- 256/512 bytes SRAM

+- 24 general purpose I/O lines

+- 28 in 32-lead TQFP, 32-pad QFN, and 32-ball UFBGA packages

+- 32 general purpose working registers

+- Two flexible Timer/Counters with compare modes

+- · Internal and external interrupts

+- A byte-oriented, 2-wire serial interface

+- An SPI serial port

+- A 6-channel, 10-bit ADC

+- 8 in 32-lead TQFP, 32-pad QFN, and 32-ball UFBGA packages

+- A programmable Watchdog Timer with internal oscillator

+- Three software selectable power saving modes.

+The device includes the following modes for saving power:

+- Idle mode: stops the CPU while allowing the timer/counter, ADC, analog comparator, SPI, TWI, and interrupt system to continue functioning - ADC Noise Reduction mode: minimizes switching noise during ADC conversions by stopping the CPU and all I/O modules except the ADC - Power-down mode: registers keep their contents and all chip functions are disabled until the next interrupt or hardware reset

 The device is manufactured using Atmel's high density non-volatile memory technology.
 The On-chip ISP Flash allows the program memory to be reprogrammed In-System through an SPI serial interface, by a conventional non-volatile memory programmer, or by an on-chip boot program running on the AVR core.
 The boot program can use any interface to download the application program in the Flash memory.
-By combining an 8-bit RISC CPU with In-System Self-Programmable Flash on a monolithic chip, the Atmel ATtiny88 is a powerful microcontroller that provides a highly flexible and cost effective solution to many embedded control applications.
+By combining an 8-bit RISC CPU with In-System Self-Programmable Flash on a monolithic chip, the Atmel ATtiny48/88 is a powerful microcontroller that provides a highly flexible and cost effective solution to many embedded control applications.

-The ATtiny88 AVR is supported by a full suite of program and system development tools including: C compilers, macro assemblers, program debugger/simulators and evaluation kits.
+The ATtiny48/88 AVR is supported by a full suite of program and system development tools including: C compilers, macro assemblers, program debugger/simulators and evaluation kits.